-John J. Haley, 57, has served as a director since 2003.
-Mr. Haley is the President and Chief Executive Officer of Watson Wyatt & Company, an international human resources benefits consulting firm headquartered in Washington, DC.
+John J. Haley, 58, has served as a director since 2003.
+Mr. Haley is the Chairman of the Board, President and Chief Executive Officer of Watson Wyatt & Company, an international human resources benefits consulting firm headquartered in Washington, DC.
 Mr. Haley joined Watson Wyatt Worldwide in 1977.
 Mr. Haley was elected a director of the firm in 1992.
-Mr. Haley is Chairman of the Board and Chairman of the Management Committee, and formerly managed Watson Wyatt's largest consulting office in Washington, DC.
 Mr. Haley is a Fellow of the Society of Actuaries, a Fellow of the Conference of Consulting Actuaries and a member of the American Academy of Actuaries.
 Mr. Haley is a member of the board of directors for Maximus, Inc. and the U.S.-China Business Council.

-David G. Offensend, 53, has served as director since 2003.
-Mr. Offensend is the Senior Vice President, Chief Financial and Administrative Officer of the New York Public Library.
+David G. Offensend, 54, has served as director since 2003.
+Mr. Offensend is the Chief Operating Officer of the New York Public Library.
 Prior to joining the Library in 2004, Mr. Offensend was senior advisor of Evercore Partners, Inc., which he co-founded in 1995.
 Evercore operates in the private equity business and provides merger and acquisition and restructuring advice to companies.
 Prior to founding Evercore, Mr. Offensend spent five years in the investment organization of Robert M. Bass, the Texas investor.
 Prior to joining the Bass organization in 1990, Mr. Offensend spent 13 years at Lehman Brothers.